pallets-eco/flask-alembic/README.md

 - Configuration is taken from `Flask.config` instead of `alembic.ini` and `env.py`.
+- Engines and model/table metadata are taken from Flask-SQLAlchemy(-Lite) if available, or can be configured manually.
 - The migrations are stored directly in the `migrations` folder instead of the `versions` folder.
 - Provides the migration environment instead of `env.py` and exposes Alembic's